-If you have been served with an unlawful detainer action because your landlord is attempting to evict you, it’s important to get effective legal assistance right away.
+If you have been served with an unlawful detainer complaint because your landlord is attempting to evict you, it's important to get effective legal assistance right away.
 This page is not intended to be a substitute to speaking with an attorney.

 Before anything else, the landlord must give a tenant notice that the tenancy is going to be terminated.
 This may be a notice that demands the payment of rent, or a notice to quit.
 If the landlord is demanding rent, then the notice must tell you that you have three days to pay it.